-A master operating agreement between the county and Republic includes flow control requirements for food waste to be delivered to an in-county composting facility.
-County municipal code prohibits yard debris and recyclable wood waste from the garbage waste stream.
+A master operating agreement between the county and Republic includes flow control requirements for food scraps to be delivered to an in-county composting facility.
+County municipal code prohibits yard debris and recyclable wood scraps from the garbage waste stream.